-Kristen Nelson — Prior to directing the Powell Project, Kristen Nelson served for six and a half years as a Deputy State Public Defender on the Complex Litigation Team for the Office of the Colorado State Public Defender in Denver, which represents indigent clients at the trial level in complex felony cases, including those in which the State is considering or has declared it is seeking the death penalty.
+Kristen Nelson—Prior to joining the Powell Project in 2018, Kristen Nelson served for six and a half years as a Deputy State Public Defender on the Complex Litigation Team for the Office of the Colorado State Public Defender in Denver, which represents indigent clients at the trial level in complex felony cases, including those in which the State is considering or has declared it is seeking the death penalty.
 As the designated appellate-minded lawyer on the trial team, Kristen was responsible for developing the legal issues in the case, drafting and arguing the motions, interlocutory appeals, and jury instructions, and providing legal analysis and input on other strategic decisions in the case.
-Along with her teammates, Kristen helped secure a life sentence in 2015 for James Holmes, who was convicted of killing 12 people and injuring 70 in a mass shooting at a movie theater in Aurora, Colorado.
-Prior to moving to Colorado in 2011, Kristen spent four years as a staff attorney at the Equal Justice Initiative in Montgomery, Alabama, where she spent the majority of her time representing indigent clients in various stages of appeal on Alabama’s death row, as well as other criminal defendants and prisoners denied fair treatment under the law.
-During her four years at EJI, Kristen won appellate relief for three clients on death row, who were ultimately re-sentenced to life terms.
-In addition, along with her colleagues, she won the reversal of the capital murder conviction of Marsha Colby, a mother of six who was wrongly convicted of intentionally killing her newborn child and was sentenced to life without parole.
-Ms. Colby was released from prison and reunited with her family in December of 2012.
-Kristen began her indigent defense career as a trial attorney at the Public Defender Service for the District of Columbia from 2005-2007 following a clerkship with U.S. District Judge Myron H. Thompson in the Middle District of Alabama.
+Previously, Kristen spent four years as a staff attorney at the Equal Justice Initiative in Montgomery, Alabama, where she spent the majority of her time representing indigent clients in various stages of appeal on Alabama’s death row, as well as other criminal defendants and prisoners denied fair treatment under the law.
+Kristen began her indigent defense career as a trial attorney at the Public Defender Service for the District of Columbia following a clerkship with U.S. District Judge Myron H. Thompson in the Middle District of Alabama.
 Kristen received her undergraduate degree in English summa cum laude from Wellesley College in 1999, an M.Phil in Criminology from Cambridge University in 2000, and her law degree magna cum laude from Harvard Law School in 2004.

 Amy Weber — Amy Weber spent nearly a decade working as a trial and appellate attorney at the Public Defender’s office in Miami, Florida, representing clients in all phases of Florida criminal proceedings.
 She has also served as a law clerk for Judge Janet C. Hall on the United States District Court for the District of Connecticut and as a Staff Attorney in the Securities and Exchange Commission’s Division of Enforcement.
 Amy obtained a BA from Cornell University and a JD from Yale Law School.